About the Master's Programme

 • Telematics-integrating telecommunications, computer science and control engineering

-• Robotics and Mechatronics - integrating electronics, mechanics, sensors, control engineering, information processing in international cooperation, including international staff and international university partnerships.
+• Robotics and Mechatronics - integrating electronics, mechanics, sensors, control engineering, information processing

 Mobile Robots